chaosprint/daisy-rust-playground/README.md

-# daisy-rust-lyd
+# daisy-rust-playground

-Use [`lyd`](https://github.com/chaosprint/lyd) rust audio graph lib to make some sound on daisy board.

-Just a wip and you need to manually download both repo to get some sound.
+A working prototype for Daisy Seed Rev 5.

+I am developing [`lyd`](https://github.com/chaosprint/lyd), a rust audio lib, and it can now make some basic sound.

+An experimental idea is [`ljud`](https://github.com/chaosprint/ljud) which uses Box and dyn Trait.

 ## Usage